Gunsobal/Xmlary/docs/support.md

 # Support
-Support is a collection of utility functions, some of which are used by this package.
+Support is a collection of utility public static functions.

 ## API
 ```php